 However, as in previous years, we know our writers have their personal favorites so once again we have given them free rein to let us know what products floats their boat for 2019, regardless of the score, in our “Writer Choice” award for 2019.

-Both open-back planar headphones got the top score in this condensed category so both rightly win the award for best Headphone for 2019.
+Both open-back planar headphones got the top score in this condensed category so both rightly win the award for best Headphones for 2019.

-What I especially love about these two winners is just how different they sound to each other.
+What I especially love about these two winners is just how different they sound from each other.

 The Empyrean has a tuning that is both masterful in its subtleties to warrant being termed as a “connoisseurs’ choice’ yet pleasingly musical enough for just about anyone to pick it up and simply enjoy it with just about any genre.
 I honestly cannot fault its performance from a personal ‘vocal loving level’ and from an objective technical level.

 In the end, the unique configuration and beautiful tuning of Vision Ear’s electrostatic hybrid Elysium took the top score for this year, and rightly so.

 The Elysium is a masterpiece and one of the best electrostatic custom monitors I have heard to date.
 No one is thinking BA for the lows and a dynamic driver for the mids and that is the genius of the Elysium.

 It shouldn’t really work on conventional thinking but it does.
 The solidity and texture of the Elysium mids are to die for and just stunning because they can breathe and take center stage.

 The Elysium is in my bag for 90% of the time and it pretty much works for almost all of the music I listen to for hours on end.
 If solid mids and deep richly textured vocals are your things then the Elysium is it, and then some.